 If you think you will need personal support to live independently at university, such as help with dressing, personal hygiene, cooking and cleaning, this cannot be funded via Disabled Students’ Allowances.
 Instead, you will need to contact your local Social Services team to discuss a package of support.
 Find details of local councils.

-You will need to provide the Disability Support Team with medical proof of your disability, medical condition, illness or mental health condition, for example, a letter from an appropriate medical professional.
+You will need to provide the Enablement Team with medical proof of your disability, medical condition, illness or mental health condition, for example, a letter from an appropriate medical professional.
 Please note that you may have to pay for this.
 The letter should include a short history of your condition, any diagnosis, how long you have had these difficulties, any treatment or interventions you receive, and how it affects you on a daily basis.

 Disabled Students’ Allowances (DSAs) can pay for study-related costs you may incur at university as a result of a disability, mental health difficulty or specific learning difficulty, such as dyslexia, if you're on a higher education course.